 8-digit BIOS provided by Insyde H20 and 5-digit Phoenix BIOS are also pwnd.

 HP laptop owners – if the Master Password Generator can’t solve your problem, we now offer a guaranteed solution.
 Confirmed working for all HP laptops 2005 & newer, except X360 & X2 models.
 HP Omen, Spectre, Envy, ZBook & every other range are vulnerable to this method.

 Seen this before?
 Bios-locked & password lost, that’s what that screen indicates.
 But the 20-digit machine ID code displayed can often be decrypted to reveal the BIOS password.
 (That code reveals a Fujitsu-Siemens laptop with password 9538393)

-In the case of Asus laptops it’s the date code you require – enter an incorrect password then press Alt +R at the password prompt.
+In the case of Asus laptops it’s the date code you require – enter an incorrect password then press Alt +R at the next prompt.
 Take that date & enter it in the BIOS Master Password Generator below in the same order (yyyy-dd-mm or dd-mm-yyyy) as displayed on your Asus laptop.